How I Flew Around the World for Less than $220 15

 Don’t sign up for all of these cards at once if you don’t think you can hit the spending requirements!

-You may want to sign up for one card a month and cycle through them.
+You may want to sign up for one card a month as you ramp up.
 There isn’t much point in being extremely aggressive if you aren’t going to get full rewards.
-There are some clever ways to meet spending limits that I may touch on later.

 Note that most cards waive the annual fee for the first year.
 It’s important to keep track of these fees though, or you might find yourself with $500 a year in annual fees from cards you aren’t using.
 No big deal, the value still far outweighs the fees here.